CharlesShi12/CalcShare/README.md

 ```
 git clone https://github.com/CharlesShi12/CalcShare.git
 ```
-Import the folder as a project into your respective IDE and run the Main.kt file.
+Import the folder as a project into your respective IDE.
+Don't forget to chose Maven as your external model as you are importing this project.
+Navigate to the Main.kt file and run it.

 ## License
 MIT © Charles Shi